 The city of Arequipa provides an array of fantastic dining options to fit any budget.
-In our list of recommended restaurants below, a main course ranges from $10-$30 per person.
-Casual attire is the norm.
-Although it is difficult to select just a few, we recommend the following restaurants based on their long standing reputations, use of high quality ingredients, and the general dining experience they offer.
-Visit any of the restaurants listed here and you can truly say that you dined like Andean royalty in Arequipa!
+In our list of top 10 Arequipa restaurants below, the main course ranges from $10-$30 per person.
+Although it is difficult to select just a few, we recommend the following restaurants based on their long-standing reputations, the use of high-quality ingredients, and the general dining experience they offer.

 AT A GLANCE

 - Featured Restaurants: La Nueva Palomino Picanteria, Zig Zag Arequipa, Chicha Arequipa, Zingaro, Sol de Mayo, Capriccio, Casta Fior, El Buda Profano, Las Gringas, and La Plaza Bar & Grill.